weijchen/NTUST-data-structure/README.md

 Document the homework made in this class, homework are written in C++.

-Feel free to comment, make reference or star!
+Feel free to leave comment, make reference or star!

 -